 You may have a few simple things you would like to know about us.
 Here you will find some of the most frequently asked questions we get.
 You can always contact us directly at any time, should you have any questions.
 We are here to help you!

 In terms of quality, there is no difference.
 A Certified Translation is an official document, usually required for official applications.
 It has to be carried out by a Certified Translator and it has to contain their stamp.
 In Australia, translators are Certified by NAATI.

-A Certified Translator is a qualified language professional, who has acquired Certification with a certification body.
-To be granted the title of Certified Translator, the practitioner needs to provide proof of their professional qualifications and pass a professional competency test.
-Certified Translators are also required to provide proof of regular professional development and continuous work, in order to get their licences renewed.
+A Certified Translator is a qualified language professional, who has been granted Certification by a Certifying body.
+In Australia, that body is NAATI.
+To be Certified the translator must provide proof of their professional qualifications and pass a professional competency test.
+Certified Translators are also required to provide proof of their continuing professional development to renew their certification.

 No. A Certified Translator can only certify their own translations.
 It is not permitted to certify someone else’s work.

 It depends on the level of Certification of that particular translator.
 Some translators seek certification in both directions, others have it in one direction only.
 That does not mean the translator cannot translate in both directions, it just means they do not have the certification for that.

 Yes.
 If alterations are proposed after Quote approval, a new Quote will be prepared.
 The new Quote will set a new delivery date due to alterations, according to our Terms & Conditions.

 Your Quote will set your final costs.
 All extra charges associated with the service provided will be set on your Quote.
 There are no hidden costs at Updated Words.
 All charges are set up front.
 For the work to start, both Quote and Terms & Conditions must be formally approved.

 Yes.
 The Quote is prepared based on the first document provided (Original), according to our Terms & Conditions, if you make alterations to the Original, these must be submitted for quoting.
 The Invoice will contain the price set in both Quotes.